Presbyterian Leaders and Scholars Program of Leadership and the Ministries of Sharp Chapel

-From 1999 forward Presbyterian focused campus ministry at TU has grown from being virtually non-existent to a model of collegiate ministry that is being emulated nation-wide by the larger Presbyterian Church (USA).
-The core ministry from 1999 forward which is now a part of the larger UKIRK Ministries has been the Presbyterian Leaders and Scholars Program of Leadership and its related Presbyterian Leadership Scholarship, a scholarship up to $6,000 per year for four years.
-The program now involves over 50 students a year, intentionally focusing on identifying the best and the brightest of our Presbyterian students and grounding them in the Reformed tradition for future leadership in the Presbyterian church.
-The Presbyterian Leaders and Scholars meet weekly for the Friday UKIRK luncheon that centers on Christian devotionals, Christian leadership nuggets, tenets of the reformed faith, worship and opportunities for Christ-centered mission and service.
-In addition to taking active leadership roles as a part of the Presbyterian Leaders and Scholars program, active participants are eligible once during their undergraduate work at TU to take part in a biennial Scotland Heritage Tour which introduces these future Presbyterian leaders to the important and critical history of the Presbyterian church of Scotland.
+From 1999 forward the Presbyterian presence at TU has grown from being virtually non-existent to a model of collegiate ministry recognized nation-wide.
+The core ministry from 1999 forward has been the Presbyterian Leaders and Scholars Program of Leadership.
+The program currently involves over 40-plus students a year, intentionally focusing on identifying the best and the brightest of our Presbyterian students and grounding them in the Reformed tradition for future leadership in the Presbyterian church.
+The Presbyterian Leaders and Scholars meet weekly at noon on Fridays for their PLS luncheon that centers on Christian devotionals and testimonies, presentations on Christian leadership, and instruction in the Reformed faith.
+In addition to ongoing participation the Presbyterian Leaders and Scholars program, active participants are eligible once during their undergraduate work at TU to take part in a biennial Scotland Heritage Tour which introduces these future Presbyterian leaders to the important and critical history of the Presbyterian Church of Scotland.
 The Scotland trip is significantly underwritten by the Sharp Chapel Endowment.

-Traditionally and historically, one of the hallmarks of a Presbyterian-related institution has been weekly chapel for students, staff and adults.
+Traditionally and historically, one of the hallmarks of a Presbyterian-related institution has been a weekly chapel for students, staff and adults.
 In the spring of 2002, a voluntary weekly chapel service was reintroduced to campus.
 Meeting on Wednesdays at noon during the spring and fall semesters, WOW (Worship on Wednesday) – a Christian-particular Praise and Worship service has become an integral part of the life of many on TU’s campus.
-From its fledgling beginnings of 10 – 15 participants, WOW now involves between 120 to 130 students, staff and faculty every week.
+From its fledgling beginnings of 6 – 10 participants, WOW now attracts between 120 to 130 students, staff and faculty every week.
 Following the 30-minute weekly service, a lunch is served for all participants and is provided by the Sharp Chapel Endowment.

-Since the beginning of 2005, the Sharp Chapel Endowment has also created four Presidential Scholarships with priority given to Presbyterian students named after Robert C. Sharp and Josephine P. Sharp who had the vision to build and endow Sharp Chapel and four Trustee Scholarships with priority given to Presbyterian students, one named after Jo Buford Siegfried, the great-granddaughter of Mr. and Mrs. Sharp, and five Provost Scholarships in the names of Robert C. Sharp and Josephine P. Sharp.
+Since the beginning of 2005, the Sharp Chapel Endowment has created and endowed numerous endowed scholarships with priority given to Presbyterian students – four Presidential Scholarships named after Robert C. Sharp and Josephine P. Sharp who had the vision to build and endow Sharp Chapel, four Trustee Scholarships, and five Provost Scholarships.

 From January 2005 and forward, Sharp Chapel has exploded with daily and evening activity.
-The Chapel currently welcomes between 500 to 600 students, staff and faculty a week through its doors.
-It serves as a weekly meeting place for seven of TU’s campus ministries and is the main entity through which our 24 campus ministries relate to The University of Tulsa.
-Also, bearing in mind the Biblical expression of hospitality, the chapel hosts numerous university and community related meetings and gatherings.
-Finally, as an additional expression of its Presbyterian-relatedness, Sharp Chapel hosts nearly 40 weddings annually in its sanctuary.
+The Chapel currently welcomes between 500 to 600 students, staff and faculty, a week through its doors.
+It serves as a weekly meeting place for several of TU’s campus ministries and is the main entity through which our expansive variety of campus ministries related to The University of Tulsa.
+Also, bearing in mind the Biblical expression of hospitality, the chapel hosts numerous university and community-related meetings and gatherings.
+Finally, as an additional expression of its Presbyterian-relatedness, Sharp Chapel hosts numerous weddings, memorial services, baptisms, initiation ceremonies and music programs annually in its sanctuary.